jsgroth/CoffeePSX/README.md

 * The R3000-compatible CPU, minus I-cache and remotely accurate timing
 * Most of the GPU, using a software rasterizer
 * Part of the SPU (Sound Processing Unit), enough to get basic audio output
-* Enough of the CD-ROM controller to make the BIOS think there's no disc in the drive
+* Bare minimum CD-ROM functionality to get the simplest games to boot
 * Digital controllers (P1 only)
 * Most of the hardware timers